wpmetabox/docs/_docs/fields/user.md

 This field saves user ID(s) in the database.

-If field is not `multiple`, then a single user ID is saved in the database.
-Otherwise, the field saves multiple user IDs in the database, where each user ID is store in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).
+If field is not `multiple`, a single user ID is saved in the database.
+Otherwise, the field saves multiple user IDs in the database, where each user ID is stored in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).

 If the field is cloneable, then the value is stored as a serialized array in a single row in the database.